logo

 Vermont Paralegal Career and Salary Outlook

-LinkedIn is a good research resource where you can search on geography (Vermont or city-level) for “paralegal” to find networking opportunities and also companies most associated with users identifying as paralegals; companies in Vermont with the most LinkedIn users as paralegals include:
+Though corporations, government agencies, and insurance groups are expanding paralegal employment, private law firms remain the primary source of paralegal jobs in Vermont and nationwide.
+LinkedIn is a good research resource where you can search on geography (Vermont or city-level) for “paralegal” to find networking opportunities, job postings, and companies most associated with users identifying as paralegals; companies in Vermont with the most LinkedIn users as paralegals include:

 • Downs Rachlin Martin PLLC